What it is: An easy, moderately active gym game

 Best for: A large group of children

-What you need: Something harmless to throw.
+- Something harmless to throw.
 In this game, you’ll be throwing things across the gym.
 It can be anything harmless like crumpled up pieces of paper, foam balls, wadded up socks, lightweight inflated balls, etc. The more the merrier!

-You also need a place to play.
+- A place to play.
 A gym is ideal.
 You could potentially play outside.
 The important thing is you have a clearly marked playing area with a distinct line down the middle, dividing your playing area in half.

 How to play: To start, divide up your players into two teams.
 The teams stand on either side of a line down the middle of the playing area.

 Next, take your “garbage” – your harmless things to throw across the gym.
 Let’s say you’re playing with wadded up paper balls.
 You can either divide the garbage into two equal piles and put one pile on each side of the line, or you can dump all of the garbage in the middle of the two teams, right down the dividing line.

 Then signal the start of the game, by blowing a whistle or playing music or something.

 When the game starts, players have only one objective: get the garbage off their side and into the opposing team’s.
 So players run, pick up, gather, and throw the garbage as quickly as they can.
 It will most likely be pandemonium.